csantero/ember-sinon/README.md

 ## Installation

-If you are using Ember CLI 0.1.5 or higher:
+If you are using Ember CLI 0.2.3 or higher:

 ```
-ember install:addon ember-sinon
+ember install ember-sinon
 ```

 otherwise: